Astrophotography, or “imaging” as

 that street light down the block.
 Cameras are always ‘dark adapted’ and they

+only about 1/30 of a second before resetting our mental image while a digital

+camera can build up an image practically forever.
+A simple 10 second exposure

+gathers roughly 300 times more light than our eyes can capture with an eyepiece

+on the same scope – and that’s not including the fact that the camera is over

+50 times more efficient at detecting photons.
+I initially took a lot of 10 to

+60 second exposures each evening.
+The images were crude with lots of noise but

+the objects were far more recognizable than what I could see using an eyepiece.

+I'd brag about how many objects I captured.
+Two or three dozen during the

+evening wasn't unusual.
+Now I realize how foolish that was.
+The images recorded

+effort and make them look as good as possible.
+Better images require longer

 exposures.
-Our eyes gather light for only about 1/30 of a second before

-practically forever.
-A simple 10 second exposure gathers roughly 300 times more

-light than our eyes can capture with an eyepiece on the same scope – and that’s

-not including the fact that the camera is over 50 times more efficient at

-detecting photons.
-I initially took a lot of 10 to 60 second exposures each

-evening.
-The images were crude with lots of noise but the objects were far more

-recognizable than what I could see using an eyepiece.
-I'd brag about how many

-objects I captured.
-Two or three dozen during the evening wasn't unusual.
-Now I

-realize how foolish that was.
-The images recorded by a camera can last forever

-so why not take extra time and strive to make them look as good as possible.

-Better images require longer exposures.
-I now know the figure of merit isn't
+I now know the figure of merit isn't "how many images per

-"how many images per night" but rather "how many nights per
+night" but more likely "how many nights per image".
+I usually

-image".
-I usually use exposures of 5 to 20 hours.
-Obviously, this can’t
+use exposures of 5 to 20 hours.
+Obviously, this can’t always be done in a

-always be done in a single night.
-Given daylight, clouds, rain or snow, and
+single night.
+Given daylight, clouds, rain or snow, and perhaps a full moon

-perhaps a full moon coupled with some objects only being visible part of the
+coupled with some objects only being visible part of the night, it may actually

-night, it may actually require several days, weeks or sometimes even months
+require several days, weeks or sometimes even months just to get sufficient

-just to get sufficient time with the right sky conditions (I told you
+time with the right sky conditions (I told you

 patience is required).